wangqingbaidu/bangu/README.md

 `cd bangu`

+####1.
+Install requirements
+`pip install -r requirements.txt`

+####2.
+Install bangu
 bangu is very easy to install and auto run when Raspberry pi is reboot!
 Just one command to enjoy bangu, one thing you have to take care is that you should run the follow command in  `ROOT`

 `python BANGUHOME/tools/bangu.py install && reboot`